aman-lama/flowva-assesment/README.md

 A modernized version of the Flowvahub application focusing on **secure authentication, responsive architecture, and real-time user feedback.**

 ## 📋 Project Overview
-This project addresses critical architectural gaps in the original Flowvahub platform.
-The primary goal was to move from a stateless client-side experience to a robust, middleware-protected application using **Next.js** and **Supabase**.
+The primary goal was to implement Reward page and showcase various aspects of databases functions including auth using **Supabase** and **React**.

 ### Key Objectives:
+* **Reward Page**: We have implemented reward page as the landing ppage for the asssesment.
 * **Session Persistence**: Implementing server-side auth checks.
 * **Responsive Refactor**: Ensuring the UI is accessible across all device breakpoints.
 * **Stateful UX**: Providing real-time notifications via React Context.